ToC

 4. Hobbies and interests: If one of your hobbies highlights something the company is looking for, add it to your hobbies and interests section.
 For example, if the company is looking for someone with leadership skills, and you’re the captain of your village football team, you can mention it to prove you have good leadership skills.

 Think about your experience and the employer’s industry when you’re reorganising your CV.
-Depending on the situation, you may want to use a different CV format to highlight the right traits and get the employer’s attention.
-You can also check professional CV examples to see what standard CVs look like in your field.
+Depending on the situation, you may want to use a different CV format to highlight the right traits.

 Once you’ve refreshed your CV, don’t send it out straight away.
 You’d be surprised how easy it is to accidentally add errors like typos.